nathonius/obsidian-trello/README.md

 **Disconnect Trello card** - Remove the Trello connection from a note.

+## Contributing

+Pull requests are always welcome.
+Keep in mind that this plugin makes heavy use of [rxjs](https://www.learnrxjs.io/) for reactive state management.

 ## Support

 Feel free to contact me on the Obsidian discord, @OfficerHalf.